AST OPTIMA package

 Since the early 1980s, Met Office Marine Systems has operated a network of MAWS around the UK on moored buoys, light vessels and remote islands.
 Observations from the network, particularly the moored buoys to the west of the British Isles, provide early warning of severe weather conditions.
 Each moored buoy system measures air pressure, air and sea temperature, humidity, wind speed and direction, and wave height and period, with detailed spectral wave data from selected sites.
 All stations transmit their observations hourly, 24 hours a day, 365 days a year.

-The normal moored data buoys are replaced every two years, with an interim annual servicing visit.
+The normally moored data buoys are replaced every two years, with an interim annual servicing visit.
 Scheduled visits are usually made between late spring and early autumn when weather conditions are most suitable.

 Met Office Marine Systems are introducing newly designed moored buoy systems across the network with the aim of extending the time between servicing and replacement visits.